We Don’t Intersect, We Run Parallel: Vadodara Architects Shourya & Dexter

 Dexter- And somewhere, we even go a step further sometimes, like, we even design stationery for our clients, because we've done the entire place, architecturally, then the interiors, and then we don't want them to have weird stationery, you know, so that's again something that we do venture in.
 So, it's basically design for us.

 Dexter- I think that's where the friendship part also played a very important role for understanding each other personally, our temperaments, what one is good at, what one is not.
 So, our expectations from each other also are very sorted and balanced.
-We know that, I know that for a lot of things, Shourya is going to take care of this, and I don't really need to look back into that.
-I have the freedom then to do what I can do, which he thinks I can do really.
-So, there you go.
+We know that for a lot of things, Shourya is going to take care of this, and I don't really need to look back into that.
+I have the freedom to do what I can do, and he has the freedom to which he can do.

 How do you get inspired with spaces?

-Dexter- And that need is actually their mindset.
-I mean, at that kind of scenario, at that point of time, now how people are looking at things is different from what they did a couple of years ago.
+Dexter- And the brief clients give us tells us alot about their mindset.
+How people are looking at things is different from what they did a couple of years ago.
 So, that's what actually brings about change in architecture.

 Everything today has a trend cycle, and most don’t last long.
 According to both of you, which trend has overstayed in the design world?

 Dexter- Minimalism that people talk about.
-Overstayed, yes.
-I think it will stay still.
-But it's just that a lot of designers only use it as a definition.
-But somewhere it's always going to be a fusion and that's the definition that I talk about always.
-I mean, a fusion is something that works for everybody, that somewhere blindly people are also following it.
-And that's something that I enjoy doing at least.
+It's overstayed, yes, but I think it will stay still.
+Having said that, there are a lot of designers who are using it just as a definition.
+But somewhere it's always going to be a fusion and that's the definition that I always talk about.
+I mean, a fusion is something that works for everybody, and somewhere people are also following it blindly.
+And that's something that I enjoy doing the most.

-Shourya, you’re from Vadodara and Dexter comes from Goa. vadodara is this interesting blend of old and new culture, tradition, strong education, and a touch of modernism.
-How would you define Vadodara, and in what ways does the city inspire the work you create today?
+Shourya, you’re from Vadodara and Dexter comes from Goa.
+Vadodara is this interesting blend of old and new culture, tradition, strong education, and a touch of modernism.
+How would you define it, and in what ways does the city inspire the work you create today?

-Shourya- So, born and brought up in here in Baroda and it is like a very quiet, very small and laid-back city, I would say.
-And that's what I like about Baroda.
-Like, we don't have to think about anywhere, wherever you want to go, you can just reach in 15 minutes.
-You don't have to make big preparations to reach to any corner of Baroda.
-So, that's the best part of Baroda.
+Shourya- So, I'm born and brought up in here in Vadodara and it is like a very quiet, very small and laid-back city, I would say.
+And that's what I like about it.
+We don't have to think about anything, wherever you want to go, you can just reach in 15 minutes.
+You don't have to make big preparations to reach one corner of the city from the other.
+So, that's the best part.

-That's what I like about Vadodara.
 People from other big cities always see this one as a small town and that's fine.
-But people here has a, I mean, taste-wise, they're very well-learned people living here and they have like very particular style, I would say.
-Again, everything, houses, if you see, talk about house, if you talk about office, they have their own thoughts.
-I want to have this and I want to have this.
-So, everywhere, definitely, it is going to be everywhere.
-But again, in Baroda, they have more detailing.
-So, they make us do all the work.
+But people here are very well-learned and have a very particular style, I would say.
+For example, if you see the houses, or talk about offices, they have their own thoughts and unique designs.
+Although, definitely, it is going to be everywhere, in Vadodara, they have more detailing.
+So, the people of this city challenge us and inspire us to do all the work.

-Dexter, coming from Goa and now being settled in Vadodara.
+Dexter, you are from Goa who is now settled in Vadodara.
 What was it that convinced you to make this city your base?

 How did you draw your attention to designing and detailing?

-Dexter- Again, keeping your eyes wide open.
-I mean, there's a lot that we've drawn from nature.
-There are a lot of proportions that we see around.
+Dexter- Keeping our eyes wide open.
+I mean, there's a lot that we've drawn from nature, there are a lot of proportions that we see around.
 There's a lot of colour palettes that we see around that we play with.
-Somewhere trying to retain as much as we can to be natural because those are proportions probably that are unmatched and that's what we kind of understand actually work or function correctly.
+Somewhere trying to retain as much as we can to be natural because those are proportions probably that are unmatched and that's what we understand actually work or function correctly.
 Also, inspiration comes in a lot from what flaws we probably have seen ourselves doing also in the past.
 So, again, correcting yourself probably is one of the biggest inspirations that we've had and we've climbed steps, I think.

 Freshers train for just a couple of months before deciding to leave and start their own firms.
 It’s becoming a noticeable trend.
 How do you think this impacts the profession and the fraternity at large?

-Shourya- So, basically how I see this trend is like you can mimic Dev Anand, you can mimic Anil Kapoor but you cannot become Anil Kapoor.
-You can walk like him like two months, three months.
-They could walk like me or talk like me but the kind of 20 years experience what we have.
+Shourya- You can mimic Dev Anand, you can mimic Anil Kapoor but you cannot become Anil Kapoor.
+You can walk like him for two to three months but after a point everyone will figure out the truth.
+Similarly, they could walk like me or talk like me but the kind of 20 years experience what we have is difficult to copy in months.

 Why Uneven?
 What does the name signify for both of you?